somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 -XX:+ScavengeBeforeFullGC -XX:+DisableExplicitGC
 ```

-## Verify Physical Memory is Available for Filesystem Buffer Cache
+## Verify Physical Memory is Available for Filesystem Page Cache

 Once you have Humio (and perhaps also Kafka, Zookeeper and other software) running on your server, verify that there is
 ample memory remaining for caching files using the command `free -h`.
 On a server with e.g. 128 GB of RAM we usually